 6.1 The Contractor warrants that:-

-184.108.40.206 in accordance with all relevant laws and legal requirements, including the Electricity Safety Act 2002, Electrical Safety Regulation 2002 and Electrical Safety Codes of Practice.
+184.108.40.206 In accordance with all relevant laws and legal requirements, including the Electricity Safety Act 2002 (Qld), Electrical Safety Regulation 2002 (Qld) and Electrical Safety codes of practice.

 6.2 The Contractor does not warrant the quality or performance of any Electrical Equipment supplied or installed by the Contractor.
 It is the Customer’s responsibility to establish the warranty relationship with the manufacturer by ensuring that warranty cards or other registration requirements of the manufacturer of any Electrical Equipment supplied or installed by the Contractor are complied with.